ritterim/rimdev-blog/src/content/posts/2023-03-09-creating-a-pagination-component-with-astro.md

 ---
 ```

 Include your components, PostSummary and Pagination.
 We use the `getStaticPaths` function to grab each blog post.
-In this case it's anything in our /blog folder and we're looking for any file that ends in either a `.md` or `.mdx` file type.
+In this case, it's anything in our /blog folder, and we're looking for any file that ends in either a `.md` or `.mdx` file type.
 We want to format them by the most recent post.
 That's what we're doing with the `formattedPosts` variable.
-Once we have our posts array we can set the total number of posts we want to show.
-In this case it's 5.
+Once we have our posts array, we can set the total number of posts we want to show.
+In this case, it's 5.

 ```javascript
   return paginate(formattedPosts, {